spencer-shadley/completed-class/README.md

 # About

-After completing my class I am making the finalized version available.
+After completing my Full Stack Web Development class for the University of Washgington I am making the finalized version available to other instructors.
 I made a number of changes from the core curriculum that I thought may be helpful for others as well.

 Each repo has a `README` to help guide through its structure.